wdporter/i-am-that-vuepress/32-life-is-the-supreme-guru/readme.md

 **Q:**&ensp;A thing so universal cannot be wrong.

 **M:**&ensp;Not wrong, of course.
 In its own place and time nothing is wrong.
-But when you are concerned with truth, with reälity, you must question every thing, your very life.
-By asserting the necessity of sensory and intellectual experience you narrow down your inquiry to search for comfort.
+But when you are concerned with truth, with reality, you must question every thing, your very life.
+By asserting the necessity of sensory and intellectual experiënce you narrow down your inquiry to search for comfort.

 **Q:**&ensp;I seek happiness, not comfort.